Timeline for the day of the September 11 attacks: 8:00 a.m.

 BBC correspondent Stephen Evans was sitting in the foyer of the South Tower and described hearing a "huge bang like somebody dropped a skip full of rubbish" followed by "two or three similar huge explosions", as the South Tower shook.
-French filmmakers Jules and Gedeon Naudet and Czech immigrant Pavel Hlava videotape the crash of Flight 11 with their video cameras from different locations.
-A camera belonging to local New York television station WNYW records the sound of the crash.
-While the exact moment of impact is not seen, the camera does record the image of the burning tower seconds afterward.
+French filmmaker Jules Naudet and Czech immigrant Pavel Hlava videotape the crash of Flight 11 with their video cameras from different locations.
+A camera belonging to local New York television station WNYW captures the sound of the approaching airplane and the crash.
+While the impact is not seen directly, it generates a weak electromagnetic pulse that causes the WNYW camera's video signal to drop out for a small fraction of a second.
+The camera begins recording an image of the North Tower on fire approximately 13 seconds after the initial impact.

 8:46:43: Chief of the New York City Fire Department's 1st Battalion, Joseph W. Pfeifer, makes the first fire department radio message advising the FDNY Manhattan Fire Dispatch Office of the crash.
 Chief Pfeifer and personnel from other fire companies were several blocks north, on the corner of Church Street and Lispenard Street investigating an odor of gas in the street, and witnessed the attack, along with Jules Naudet, who was accompanying the firefighters at the time:

 Battalion 1 Chief (Chief Pfeifer): Battalion 1 to Manhattan.